-The court received a complaint alleging that a judge engaged in judicial misconduct.1
+The court received a complaint alleging that multiple judges engaged in judicial misconduct.1

-The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP") allow for any individual to complain about a federal judge who the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts" RJCP 1.
+The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the RJCP allow for any individual to complain about a federal judge who the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts" RJCP 1.
 Under the Rules, the chief judge reviews complaints of judicial misconduct that are filed with the court and determines whether they should be dismissed or referred for further proceedings.
 RJCP 11(a).
 The Rules also state that complaints against federal judges must be filed with the circuit clerk in the jurisdiction in which the subject judge holds office.
 RJCP 7(a).

-Here, the complaint is lodged against a United States District Court judge presiding in the Middle District of Tennessee.
+Here, the complaint is lodged against a United States District Court judge presiding in the Central District of Illinois as well as three judges presiding on the United States Court of Appeals for the Seventh Circuit.
 The complaint does not name a judge who serves on the United States Court of Federal Claims.
 Therefore, the undersigned concludes that the complaint is not appropriate for consideration by this court under the Judicial Conduct and Disability Act because the complaint has been filed in the wrong court, see RJCP 7(a)(1).
 Therefore:

-IT IS ORDERED that the complaint is DISMISSED because the allegations are against an individual outside the jurisdiction of the United States Court of Federal Claims, RJCP 11(c)(1)(F); and
+IT IS ORDERED that the complaint as it relates to the federal judges is DISMISSED because the allegations are against individuals outside the jurisdiction of the United States Court of Federal Claims, RJCP 11(c)(1)(F); and